hazre/ResoniteModUpdater/README.md

 # Resonite Mod Updater CLI

 **ResoniteModUpdater** is a command-line tool that helps you update mods for Resonite.
-Updates only mods that have that have a github Link variable.
+Updates only mods that have a GitHub Link variable.
 > [!WARNING]
-> Does not work with monorepos with multiple mods nor with non github repositories.
+> Does not work with monorepos with multiple mods nor with non GitHub repositories.

 ## Prerequisites
-- Have .Net 7.0 or **higher** Installed (SDK or just runtime)
+- Have .NET 7.0 or **higher** Installed (SDK or just runtime)
   - Installer: https://dotnet.microsoft.com/en-us/download/dotnet/7.0
   - Winget: `winget install Microsoft.DotNet.Runtime.7`